Coaching

 I don’t offer discounts beyond the 2025 introductory rate, but I accept Access to Work UK-based grants if you already have one in place.
 As I understand it there is a 6+ month delay for new sign ups to get fully authorised.

 I do believe in paying it forward through volunteering.
 For example, I currently assist ADHD Aware with tech support.
+They run a variety of online support groups amongst other offerings.

 “Naturally Paul” has long been my social media handle.
 It represents my authentic self — the good days, the frustrated days, and everything in between.
 When choosing the company name, I realised it reflects the holistic philosophy I bring to my coaching: we are the sum of our parts and experiences.
-There’s also a lot more about me, and my own journey, in my bio.
+There’s also more about me, and my own journey, in my bio.

 Any questions?
 Book a free 30 minute intro call to further your understanding and to see if I’m the right match for your coaching needs.